kralamoure/dofuspg/README.md

 # dofuspg

-`dofuspg` is a library that implements [dofus.Storer](https://github.com/kralamoure/dofus) interface for a PostgreSQL database.
+`dofuspg` is a PostgreSQL database implementation of the [dofus.Storer](https://github.com/kralamoure/dofus) interface.

 ## Requirements